CePeU/MarkdownToFoundry/README.md

   - Enable or disable file export.
   - Specify the file path for export.

-You can give a windows path to export your html to.
+You can give a Windows path to export your html to.
 Make sure the path is correct!
-(TODO: Test for Linux and and make file path operations OS safe)
+(TODO: Test for Linux and and make file path operations OS-safe)

 ### Dirty Export
 - **Description**: Export HTML without removing classes or attributes.